Dorinetk/cicd-pipeline-train-schedule-canary/README.md

 Once it is running, you can access it in a browser at http://localhost:8080

 ## Notes

-This is a sample canary deployement of an app to fix a bug after it has been deployed to prod.
+<p>This is a sample canary deployement of an app to fix a bug after it has been deployed to prod.
-Deploy to pro using train-schedule-kube.yml before adding train-schedule-kube-canary.yml for the canary version.
+Deploy to pro using train-schedule-kube.yml before adding train-schedule-kube-canary.yml for the canary version.</p>

 Edit the initial Jenkinsfile to add stage CanaryDeploy, env CANARY_REPLICAS & canary deployment yml file in deployProduction stage.

+Check running pods using <em>kubectl get pods -w</em>.
+Use <em>cat ~/.kube/config</em> to get content of kubeconfig credentials for Jenkins set-up.